gardener/gardener/docs/concepts/scheduler.md

 ## Configuration

 The Gardener Scheduler configuration has to be supplied on startup.
 It is a mandatory and also the only available flag.
-[Here](../../example/20-componentconfig-gardener-scheduler.yaml) is an example scheduler configuration.
+[This yaml file](../../example/20-componentconfig-gardener-scheduler.yaml) holds an example scheduler configuration.

 Most of the configuration options are the same as in the Gardener Controller Manager (leader election, client connection, ...).
 However, the Gardener Scheduler on the other hand does not need a TLS configuration, because there are currently no webhooks configurable.